Sixth Florida Infantry Battalion

 An historian of the unit lists an additional two men as having deserted during the battle.
 A company-by-company casualty total compiled by the same historian (broken down by company as it existed when it was the Ninth Florida Infantry Regiment) is as follows:

-In concentrating, the troops between Waldo and Jacksonville, after the Battle of Olustee, Lieutenant Colonel Martin was placed in command of the Battalion.
+After the Battle of Olustee, the troops between Waldo and Jacksonville were combined and Lieutenant Colonel John Marshall Martin was placed in command of the Battalion.

-Early in May, 1864 General Patton Anderson, Commanding the District of Florida, received from the War Department an order to send a good brigade to Richmond Virginia with all possible expediency.
-General Joseph Finnegan was ordered to immediately proceed to Virginia with his brigade which included the 6th Florida Battalion under Lieutenant Colonel Martin.
-The brigade arrived at Richmond, Virginia May 25, 1864 and joined Anderson's Division, of which Holmes was then commander, and then Hill's Corps at Hanover Junction, May 28, 1864.
-A number of other companies were added to the 6th Battalion which then became the 9th Florida Regiment under the command of Colonel Martin.
+Early in May 1864, General Patton Anderson, Commanding the District of Florida, received from the War Department an order to send a good brigade to Richmond Virginia with all possible expediency.
+Brigadier General Joseph Finnegan was ordered to immediately proceed to Virginia with his brigade, which included the 6th Florida Battalion under Lieutenant Colonel Martin.
+The brigade arrived at Richmond, Virginia 25 May 1864, and joined Anderson's Division, of which Holmes was then commander, and then Hill's Corps at Hanover Junction, 28 May 1864.
+A number of other companies were added to the 6th Battalion, which then became the 9th Florida Regiment under the command of Colonel Martin.

 The unit participated at the Battle of Cold Harbor, where Major Pickens Bird was killed.
-After Cold Harbor, Finnegan's Brigade, which now consisted of the 2nd, 6th, 8th, 9th, 10th, and 11th Florida Regiments, took up the line of march for Petersburg.
-On June 23, 1864 they moved from the breastworks under heavy fire of shell and canister, and marched down the Weldon Road six miles below, and drove back the enemy who were tearing up the land.
+After Cold Harbor, Finnegan's Brigade, which now consisted of the 2nd, 6th, 8th, 9th, 10th and 11th Florida Regiments, took up the line of march for Petersburg.
+On 23 June 1864, they moved from the breastworks under heavy fire of shell and canister, and marched down the Weldon Road six miles below, and drove back the enemy who were tearing up the railroad.

-On June 30, 1864, at the Battle of Ream's Station, the Florida Brigade marched, reached the battlefield at daybreak, and attacked the enemy, driving them back in a running fight four miles, capturing seven pieces of artillery, many horses, a few prisoners and 1,300 Negroes.
-On the morning of August 21, the Florida Brigade advanced within one hundred yards of the Federal breastworks on the Weldon Railroad, where the enemy was strongly entrenched.
+On 30 June 1864, at the Battle of Ream's Station, the Florida Brigade marched, reached the battlefield at daybreak, and attacked the enemy, driving them back in a running fight four miles, capturing seven pieces of artillery, many horses, a few prisoners and 1,300 freed negro slaves.
+On the morning of 21 August, the Florida Brigade advanced within one hundred yards of the Federal breastworks on the Weldon Railroad, where the enemy was strongly entrenched.
 Repeated charges were made to dislodge them, but failed.
 The loss in killed and wounded was very severe.
-Lieutenant Colonel John W. Pearson was so severely wounded in this fight that he died in Augusta, Georgia while on his way home.
+Lieutenant Colonel John W. Pearson was so severely wounded in this fight that he died in Augusta, Georgia while on his way home, and was buried in Laurel Grove Cemetery in Savannah, Georgia.

-On December 7, 1864 the Florida Brigade, of which the 9th was a part, made a forced march of 30 miles and struck the enemy at Bellfield on December 9, 1864, but the enemy numbering 20,000, who had been on a raid, declined to accept the gage of battle and retreated.
-The Brigade returned to camp foot-sore having marched over frozen roads and through sleet and snow for more than one hundred miles.
+On 7 December 1864, the Florida Brigade, of which the 9th was a part, made a forced march of 30 miles and attacked Union troops at Bellfield on 9 December 1864, but the enemy numbering 20,000, who had been on a raid, declined to accept battle and retreated.
+The Florida Brigade returned to camp foot-sore, having marched over frozen roads and through sleet and snow for more than one hundred miles.

-On the morning of April 2, 1865 General Lee's lines were broken, and the retreat began.
+On the morning of 2 April 1865, General Lee's lines were broken, and the retreat began.
 The 9th Regiment retreated by way of High Bridge and marched to Farmville, Virginia.
 There it halted and fortified for an attack which was repulsed with heavy loss to the enemy.
-1st Lieutenant James Washington Pearce was killed in this battle.
 This was the last battle in which the 9th Regiment was engaged.
-The 9th regiment surrendered April 9, 1865 at Appomattox Court House, with an effective strength of 15 officers and 108 enlisted men.
+The 9th Florida surrendered 9 April 1865 at Appomattox Court House, with an effective strength of 15 officers and 108 enlisted men.

 The field officers of the 6th Battalion/9th Regiment Florida were Colonel John M. Martin, Major Pickens B. Bird, and Acting Colonel Robert B. Thomas.
 The regiment served with Perry's-Finegan's Brigade, Anderson's-Mahone's Division, 3rd Army Corps, Army of Northern Virginia.